Ray Charles: 1959–1967: Crossover success

-Charles' contract with Atlantic expired in 1959, and several big labels offered him record deals.
-Choosing not to renegotiate his contract with Atlantic, he signed with ABC-Paramount in November 1959.
-He obtained a more liberal contract than other artists had at the time, with ABC offering him a $50,000 (US$ in dollars) annual advance, higher royalties than before, and eventual ownership of his master tapes—a very valuable and lucrative deal at the time.
+ABC offered him a $50,000 (US$ in dollars) annual advance, higher royalties than before, and eventual ownership of his master tapes—a very valuable and lucrative deal at the time.
 During his Atlantic years, Charles had been hailed for his inventive compositions, but by the time of the release of the largely instrumental jazz album Genius + Soul = Jazz (1960) for ABC's subsidiary label Impulse!, he had given up on writing in favor of becoming a cover artist, giving his own eclectic arrangements of existing songs.

 With "Georgia on My Mind", his first hit single for ABC-Paramount in 1960, Charles received national acclaim and four Grammy Awards, including two for "Georgia on My Mind" (Best Vocal Performance Single Record or Track, Male, and Best Performance by a Pop Single Artist).
-Written by Stuart Gorrell and Hoagy Carmichael in 1930, the song was Charles' first work with Sid Feller, who produced, arranged and conducted the recording.
-Charles' rendition of the tune helped elevate it to the status of an American classic, and his version also became the state song of Georgia in 1979.
+Written by Stuart Gorrell and Hoagy Carmichael in 1930, the song was Charles's first work with Sid Feller, who produced, arranged and conducted the recording.
+Charles's rendition of the tune helped elevate it to the status of an American classic, and his version also became the state song of Georgia in 1979.